rdinnager/r-personal-utility/README.md

 csv\_cat: A function to concatenate all csv files in a directory using unix commands (much faster than R).

+df\_split: A function to split data.frames into a list of smaller data.frames.

+df\_list2csv: A function to take a list of data.frames and save them to individual sequentially numbered csv files.

 More functions will be added as I need them.

 Installation: